cppis/k8s-tutorials/tutorial.k8s-logging/README.md

 $ kubectl apply -f fluentd-rbac.yaml
 ```

-This will go ahead and create our service account the role and the role binding which we can use on the daemonset.
+This will go ahead and create our service account the role and the role binding which we can use on the *daemonset*.
-And we take a look at the daemonset [fluentd.yaml](resources/fluentd.yaml),
+And we take a look at the *daemonset* [fluentd.yaml](resources/fluentd.yaml),
 we're passing in specific service account, name which is *fluentd*.
 ```yaml
   ...